joaopgrassi/little-aspnetcore-book/README.md

-# Little ASP.NET Core Book
+# The Little ASP.NET Core Book

 *by Nate Barbettini*